maize-genetics/phg_v2/docs/build_and_load.md

     and will be named `VCFMetrics.tsv`.
 * `--skip-metrics` - If this flag is set, QC metrics will not be calculated
+* `--num-ranges-per-agc-query` - When processing MAF files, the software needs to query the AGC compressed assembly genome information for sequence data to be placed in the `##ALT` tag's `RefRange` key.
+This is done by querying the AGC file with reference region coordinates.
+This parameter controls how many regions are included in each query to the AGC file.
+  If this parameter is not set, it defaults to `-1`, which will query all the regions for a full chromosome.
+If this parameter is set to a value greater than `1`, multiple regions will be included in each query to the AGC file, which may speed up processing time but may also increase memory usage.
+For example, if this parameter is set to `10000`, each query to AGC will contain 10,000 reference ranges.

 In addition, `--conda-env-prefix` is an optional parameter that specifies the path to the Conda directory that contains the conda environment needed to run phg.